 Regular school attendance is vital for every child and The Eveleigh LINK Academy Trust does all that it can to maintain high attendance figures.
 Nevertheless, from time to time every child will become ill and may require some time out of school to recover.
 Where a child requires medication (or treatment) they should be kept at home until the course of treatment is complete.
-There are, however, a few exceptions:
+There are, however, several exceptions:

-- · When a child has almost fully recovered and simply needs to complete a course of medication (e.g. antibiotics) for a day or so. - · Where a child suffers from asthma (or any other occasional ailment) and may need to use an inhaler.
+- · When a child has almost fully recovered and simply needs to complete a course of medication (e.g. antibiotics) for a day or so.
+With agreement from the school medication may be administered in school. - · Where a child suffers from asthma (or any other occasional ailment) and may need to use an inhaler.
 Where equipment such as an inhaler is necessary, we strongly encourage children to take personal responsibility for these items as soon as possible.
 However, for younger pupils, or pupils with special educational needs and/or disabilities, this may not be suitable.
-For these cases, the inhaler will be stored in the school centrally for staff to access. - · Where a child requires medication on a long term, routine basis that ensures in their general fitness to attend school.
+For these cases, the inhaler will be stored in the school centrally for staff to access.
+Where a child requires medication on a long-term routine basis to ensure their general fitness to attend school.